dossag/afec-x-2022/README.md

 # afec-x-2022
-This repo is created for teaching purpose
+This repo is created for teaching purpose.
+Dossa is talking too much today.